Iron Dome and SkyHunter Systems

 SHORT-RANGE AIR DEFENSE

-The system is effective day or night and in all weather conditions, including low clouds, rain, dust storms and fog.
-It features a first-of-its-kind multi-mission launcher, which is designed to fire a variety of interceptor missiles, depending on the threat.
+Iron Dome detects, assesses and intercepts a variety of shorter-range targets such as rockets, artillery and mortars.
+It is effective day or night and in all weather conditions including low clouds, rain, dust storms and fog.
+It features a first-of-its-kind multi-mission launcher designed to fire a variety of interceptor missiles.

 Learn more about Raytheon's Missile Defense Solutions.